tc39/proposal-import-attributes/README.md

 While an in band solution is more verbose, it is also more straightforward for developers to adopt.
 For smaller projects developers do not need to create an extra file by hand.
 For large project with many dependencies developers will not have to worry about creating a large manifest by compiling the metadata of all of their dependencies.
 Module authors will also not have to worry about shipping a manifest in order for consumers to be able to run their modules.

-The [import-maps proposal](https://github.com/WICG/import-maps) is a great example of an out of band manifest that could be created at installation time, but its focus is on modules and at this time all necessary information to generate an application's import map could be found in the package.json of its dependencies.

 ### Are there cross-environment concerns?

 Absolutely.
 This proposal is not attempting to standardize the specific `type`s a host will be allowed to support.
 It will be up to each host environment to decide which `type`s to support, as well as how to handle the the case of an unsupported module `type` being imported.